 The rest of the supporting cast are the Knights of Myth Drannor, the characters from Greenwood’s old D&D campaign, who are actually the liveliest of the lot.
 They have exciting battles, banter constantly amongst themselves, and demonstrate camaraderie and caring for one another.
 The unfortunate result is that they steal the show from the ostensible protagonists, who spend entire scenes asleep while the Knights are fighting for their lives.

 The villains menacing them are… well, I suppose the best word would be “disposable.”
-They churn through villains at a tremendous rate; by the end of the book, the tally of asses kicked is something like three dracoliches, one dragon, three archmages, a handful of mid-level scrubs, hundreds upon hundreds of char-broiled mooks, and one chef.
+They churn through villains at a tremendous rate: by the end of the book, the tally of asses kicked is something like three dracoliches, one dragon, three archmages, a handful of mid-level scrubs, hundreds upon hundreds of char-broiled mooks, and one chef.
 Most of them have no discernable motivations aside from “I work for an evil organization, so I do their evil bidding.”
-The only one who feels like an actual character is Manshoon, who is driven to rash acts of vengeance after someone close to him is slain; the rest are just generically evil.
-Not much to say about them.
+The only one who feels like an actual character is Manshoon, who is driven to rash acts of vengeance after someone close to him is slain.
+The rest are just generically evil, and there’s not much to say about them.

 One bit I did appreciate, though, was the ennui of the undead dragons.
 You see how each in their own way has achieved what they thought was their ultimate ambition and found it hollow and pointless, which gives a bit of sympathy to what might have otherwise just been big scary boss monsters.